elsaaeid/alx-backend-javascript/README.md

-<h2>the Power of Backend JavaScript</h2>
+<h2>the Power of Backend JavaScript, TypeScript</h2>
 <p>
-  JavaScript has evolved to dominate backend development, thanks to technologies like Node.js.
-Explore the benefits of backend JavaScript and how it revolutionizes development.
+  JavaScript, TypeScript has evolved to dominate backend development, thanks to technologies like Node.js.
+Explore the benefits of backend JavaScript, TypeScript and how it revolutionizes development.
 </p>

 <h3>Topics Covered:</h3>